noAbbreviation/approxima/README.md

 #### Currently has:
 - Windows executable (Call using cmd does not work)
-- Linux executable (setup needed, steps below)
+- Linux executable (Works even with cmd)

 ## To run: